mgehne/tropical_diagnostics/README.md

 engine.
 Example scripts are provided for both the computational (**vertical_coherence.py**) and plotting (**vertical_coherence_plot.py**) part.

+### Moisture - Convection coupling
+These functions contain code to compute column saturation fraction (CSF) from reanalysis or model output and bin CSF and precipitation against each other (**moisture_convection_coupling.py**).
+Routines for plotting the circulation in preciptiation - CSF space and the distributions are contained in **moisture_convection_coupling_plot.py**.
+The example script **precip_csf_coupling.py** computes CSF from model output, bins TRMM precipitation against model CSF and plots the results.

 ## examples
 Scripts containing example use cases.
 These scripts read in data, compute diagnostics and plot the results.
 This is a good place to start when first using the diagnostics.